Male prostitution: Streets, bars, and clubs

 Major cities in Europe and the Western Hemisphere often have one or more areas where male street prostitutes regularly make themselves available to potential clients who drive by in cars.
-Such an area may have a locally-known informal name.
+Such an area may have a locally known informal name.
 These areas tend to be risky for both the client and the prostitute, from a legal perspective when it is in a region where street prostitution or solicitation is prohibited by law, or also from a safety perspective.
 These areas may be targets for surveillance and arrests by law enforcement.
 Some male prostitutes solicit potential clients in other public spaces such as bus terminals, parks and rest stops.

 Public toilets

-Male prostitutes may work in public bathrooms in parks and establishments.
+Male prostitutes may work in public toilets in parks and establishments.
 Clients like this setting for various reasons.
 Some men like the "excitement" or rush that comes from the encounter.
 People have reported not being able to reach orgasm if they aren't in the toilets.
 In this case, the idea of almost getting caught is desirable.
 Other clients enjoy the anonymity and brief nature of the experience.
 As some clients have families and a reputation to uphold, the lavatory is convenient; they enjoy the sexual experience with minimal risk of being found out and without emotional attachment.

 Bathhouses and sex clubs

 Male prostitutes may attempt to work in gay bathhouses, adult bookstores or sex clubs, but prostitution is usually prohibited in such establishments, and known prostitutes are often banned by management.
-However, in some places it is overlooked in order to keep the flow of business.